Ramu93/freenow/FE/frontend/README.md

 ### `npm install`

-To install the dependencies run the following command in this directory (FE/frontend).
+To install the dependencies run this command in this directory (FE/frontend).

 _FYI: The application is built using create-react-app and Typescript._

 ### `npm start`

-To start the application run the following command in this directory (FE/frontend):
+To start the application run this command in this directory (FE/frontend):

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.